vserova/book/pages/ch_app.md

 2
 If the client chooses to use the firewall mode then the only way to communicate with the server is to connect to the DISPD dispatcher (making a connection request) and use the DISPD dispatcher as a relay.

-<span class="nctnt highlight">Note:</span> Even if the server is stand-alone (but lacking S=yes in the configuration file of the LBSMD daemon) then the DISPD dispatcher initiates a microsession to the server and wraps its output into an HTTP/1.0-compliant reply.
+*Note:* Even if the server is stand-alone (but lacking S=yes in the configuration file of the LBSMD daemon) then the DISPD dispatcher initiates a microsession to the server and wraps its output into an HTTP/1.0-compliant reply.
 Data from both HTTP and NCBID servers are simply relayed one-to-one.

 B. Stateful-capable client

 1
-A client which is **not using the firewall** mode has to connect directly to the server, using the dispatcher information obtained earlier (e.g., with the use of <span class="nctnt ncbi-type">INFORMATION\_ONLY</span> in <span class="nctnt ncbi-code">Dispatch-Mode</span> tag) if local; for external clients the connection point is provided by the <span class="nctnt ncbi-code">Connection-Info</span> tag (port range 4444-4544).
+A client which is **not using the firewall** mode has to connect directly to the server, using the dispatcher information obtained earlier (e.g., with the use of `INFORMATION_ONLY` in `Dispatch-Mode` tag) if local; for external clients the connection point is provided by the `Connection-Info` tag (port range 4444-4544).

 2
-If the firewall mode is selected, then the client has to expect <span class="nctnt ncbi-code">Connection-Info</span> to come back from the DISPD dispatcher pointing out where to connect to the server.
-If <span class="nctnt ncbi-type">TRY\_STATELESS</span> comes out as a value of the former tag, then the client has to switch into a stateless mode (e.g., by setting <span class="nctnt ncbi-type">STATELESS\_ONLY</span> in the <span class="nctnt ncbi-code">Client-Mode</span> tag) for the request to succeed.
+If the firewall mode is selected, then the client has to expect `Connection-Info` to come back from the DISPD dispatcher pointing out where to connect to the server.
+If `TRY_STATELESS` comes out as a value of the former tag, then the client has to switch into a stateless mode (e.g., by setting `STATELESS_ONLY` in the `Client-Mode` tag) for the request to succeed.

-<span class="nctnt highlight">Note: </span><span class="nctnt ncbi-type">TRY\_STATELESS</span> could be induced by many reasons, mainly because all servers for the service are stateless ones or because the FWDaemon is not available on the host, where the client's request was received.
+*Note:* `TRY_STATELESS` could be induced by many reasons, mainly because all servers for the service are stateless ones or because the FWDaemon is not available on the host, where the client's request was received.

-<span class="nctnt highlight">Note:</span> Outlined scenarios show that no prior dispatching information is required for a stateless client to make a connection request, because the DISPD dispatcher can always be used as a data relay (in this way, Web browsers can access NCBI services).
+*Note:* Outlined scenarios show that no prior dispatching information is required for a stateless client to make a connection request, because the DISPD dispatcher can always be used as a data relay (in this way, Web browsers can access NCBI services).
 But for a stateful-capable client to establish a dedicated connection an additional step of obtaining dispatching information must precede the actual connection.

 To support requests from Web browsers, which are unaware of HTTP extensions comprising dispatching protocol the DISPD dispatcher considers an incoming request that does not contain input dispatching tags as a connection request from a stateless-only client.

 The DISPD dispatcher uses simple heuristics in analyzing an HTTP header to determine whether the connection request comes from a Web browser or from an application (a service connector, for instance).
 In case of a Web browser the chosen data path could be more expensive but more robust including connection retries if required, whereas on the contrary with an application, the dispatcher could return an error, and the retry is delegated to the application.

-The DISPD dispatcher always preserves original HTTP tags <span class="nctnt ncbi-code">User-Agent</span> and <span class="nctnt ncbi-code">Client-Platform</span> when doing both relaying and firewalling.
+The DISPD dispatcher always preserves original HTTP tags `User-Agent` and `Client-Platform` when doing both relaying and firewalling.

 ### NCBID Server Launcher